zenodeapp/substitution-matrices/README.md

 #### 4.2 Editing insertions/deletions (Optional)

-By default, all (known) alphabets and matrices will be inserted upon running the `insert.js` script (`Population` phase).
-If you would like to change this, you could.
-Just edit the following key-value pairs:
+By default, all known alphabets and matrices will be inserted upon running the `insert.js` script (in the [`Population` phase](#5-population)).
+If you would like to change this, edit the following key-value pairs:

 ```javascript
 	{